To schedule a campus visit, email us at [email protected]

 All materials are submitted electronically through the Slate Application System, administered by the University of Minnesota’s Graduate School.

 The deadline for submitting your application is February 15 of the year of admission.
-Pending available space, applications accepted after the deadline may be considered.
+Pending available space, applications submitted after the deadline may be considered.
 Admitted students must begin in the fall semester.

 Application Process and Materials